jggrandi/SettingsAndScripts/guidelines/INF_to_Gmail.md

   3. (Optional) Configure Gmail to send *@inf.ufrgs.br* emails.

 ## Steps
-0. To verify if your *@ufrgs.br* is activate:
+0. To verify if your *@ufrgs.br* is active:
-  * Make sure that you have access to your *@ufrgs.br* email:
-    - Access your account in http://ufrgs.br -> Aluno
+  * Access your account in http://ufrgs.br -> Aluno
-    - Go to Chasque -> Correio Eletrônico -> Informação sobre sua conta de email pessoal
+  * Go to Chasque -> Correio Eletrônico -> Informação sobre sua conta de email pessoal
-    - If it is not activate, follow the instructions to activate.
+    - If it is not activate, follow the site instructions to activate.
   * To access your *@ufrgs.br* account:
     - Go to: https://webmail.ufrgs.br
       - **User**: UFRGS id (00XXXXXX)